mokszekei/AWS-docker-container/README.md

 # AWS-docker-container

-In this project, I developed a sklearn app with flask on AWS cloud9, and then I containerized it and push it to dockerhub for better scalibility.
+In this project, I developed a sklearn app with flask on AWS cloud9, and then I containerized it and pushed it to dockerhub for better scalibility.

 ## Create a `requirements.txt`
 ```bash